hashicorp/consul/website/source/intro/index.html.markdown

 ## What is Consul?

-Consul has multiple components, but as a whole, it is tool for discovering and configuring services in your infrastructure.
+Consul has multiple components, but as a whole, it is a tool for discovering and configuring services in your infrastructure.
 It provides several key features: